sier2/sier2-tutorial/docs/source/tutorials/tutorial_1.rst

 Rather than invent a name, we call a dag made up of connected blocks a "dag".

-Out example dag will contain three blocks.
+Our example dag will contain three blocks.

 * An "external input" block to provide data to the dag;
 * A text inverter block, that converts text to upper or lower case;